ppbrown/ai-training/trainer/README.md

 This directory holds my current attempts at a custom AI model training script, along with associated utilities and cache creation tools.

-In theory, these tools can be used to train standard SD1.5.
-Beyond that, I am using the CLI tools in an attempt to train a model from scratch that has the following components:
+These tools can also be used to train standard SD1.5.

+My main focus is using the CLI tools in an attempt to train a model that has the following components:

 * SDXL vae
 * T5 xxl text encoder
-* SD 1.5 vae
+* SD 1.5 unet

 I'm training this in bf16 precision and 512x512 images, because with this setup, I can run a native batch size of 64 on my rtx 4090, and get